 But there is another clear trend that emerges in analyses of global attacks on reporters and the media.
 More and more journalists are being killed, and media outlets attacked, because they are carrying out important efforts in investigative journalism – exposing uncomfortable truths, shining light on systematic corruption, and providing accountability in societies yearning for democracy and development.
-There are as many journalists killed each year covering crime and corruption as are killed covering wars, according to the Committee to Protect Journalists.
+There are more journalists killed each year covering corruption and politics as are killed covering wars, according to the Committee to Protect Journalists.

 On behalf of the global investigative journalism community, GIJN is pleased to recognize and celebrate these courageous investigative journalists and their work.
-The winner receives an honorary plaque, US$1,000, and a trip to the Global Investigative Journalism Conference to accept the award in front of hundreds of their colleagues from around the world.
+Read more about the previous winners and their remarkable investigative stories below.

 The journalist, journalism team, or media outlet provided independent, investigative reporting, which:

 - Originated in and affected a developing or emerging country

 - Was broadcast or published between January 1, 2015 and December 31, 2016;

 - Was of an investigative nature;

 - Uncovered an issue, wrong-doing, or system of corruption which gravely affected the common good;

 - And did so in the face of arrest, imprisonment, violence against them and their families, or threats and intimidation

 Deadline for submissions is May 15, 2017, 11:59 p.m., Eastern Standard Time (GMT -5).
 Submissions after this will not be considered.